 What You Need to Know:

 - Home ownership is a big decision.
-It’s important to do your homework and take your time when deciding on a mortgage.
+It’s important to take your time when deciding on a mortgage.

 - Shop around for the mortgage that best meets your needs and make sure you understand the terms of the mortgage contract.